alexanderwallin/react-player-controls/README.md

 # react-player-controls

-Dump UI components for media players
+Dumb but useful UI components for media players

 ## Components